dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/plan.md

 * Property-bag entity types.
 These allow a standard CLR type (e.g. `Dictionary`) to be used for entity instances such that an explicit CLR type is not needed for each entity type.
 Tracked by [#9914](https://github.com/aspnet/EntityFrameworkCore/issues/9914).
 * Sugar for easy configuration of many-to-many relationships.

-In addition to the skip navigation supprt, we are now pulling these other areas of many-to-many into EF Core 5.0 so as to provide a complete experience.
+In addition to the skip navigation support, we are now pulling these other areas of many-to-many into EF Core 5.0 so as to provide a complete experience.

 ## Many-to-many navigation properties (a.k.a "skip navigations")